aftongauntlett/password-generator/README.md

+GW Homework assignment - Password Generator

+Created a password generator that asks the user a set of questions and based on the responses generates a password based on the chosen answers.

 # 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.